 Tuatha Da — a renowned Celtic gypsy-style band— and The Band Syr— a younger band from Columbia, SC that has won several awards performing in Scotland— will treat the audience with Celtic music.
 And, in keeping with the 400 year-old tradition, there will be bagpipe bands playing as well.

 The offerings and activities delighted last year’s participants, who numbered 6,800.
-This year, Todd thinks he could get 10,000.
+This year, Todd thinks they will number 10,000.

-“If you’ve never been to the Highland Games,” Todd says, “this is something you don’t want to miss.”
+“If you’ve never been to the Highland Games,” he adds, “this is something you don’t want to miss.”

 Ceilidh, a Celtic word meaning 1000 welcomes, does just that— kicking-off festivities on Friday, March 24 from 6-9pm.
-An evening of entertainment, food, drink, and merchandise, held as a thank you to volunteers, sponsors, and participants.
+It is an evening of entertainment, food, drink, and merchandise, held as a thank you to volunteers, sponsors, and participants.
 Free and open to all.

-Tour of the Highlands, whisky tasting, is held at Tupelo Honey Cafe, 3042 Howard Ave., Friday, March 24, 5pm; and Saturday, March 25, at 11am, 1pm, and 3pm.
-Tickets are $35 and includes entrance to the Highland Games; must be purchased online in advance, visit the web-site: www.myrtlebeachhighlandgames.com.
-No tickets available through the restaurant.
+Tour of the Highlands Whisky Tasting, is held at Tupelo Honey Cafe, 3042 Howard Ave., Friday, March 24, 5pm; and Saturday, March 25, at 11am, 1pm, and 3pm.
+Tickets are $35 and includes entrance to the Highland Games; must be purchased online in advance.